anytizer/ocunit/README.md

 __WARNING__: Never execute these tests against your live database or in server environment.
 It is likely to override the product information, pricing, session and more.
 Always choose a database that is not in production.
 The database may never return to its original state.

-This project is NOT about developing the core OpenCart.
+This project is NOT about developing the core OpenCart but the implementation.

 This project reads the actual configuration values from within your OpenCart and makes [various tests](logs/testdox.txt).
 This has sometimes, hardcoded or embedded Database IDs which should be changed to fit your store.